sweetrdf/easyrdf/README.md

 #### What can you expect as an EasyRdf developer?

 This repository is set up in a way to lower the maintenance overhead in comparison to the original version.
-Test related tool was partly replaced with more lightweight solutions.
+Test related tools were partly replaced with more lightweight solutions.
 Furthermore this repository is held by an organization instead of a user, which allows more flexible maintenance.

 #### Whats next?
 Whats my plan?